 For non-domestic entities such as businesses, schools, and farms, the NDMG provides funding for larger solar PV systems, with grants potentially reaching up to €162,600 for systems up to 1,000 kWp.
 Additionally, the Targeted Agricultural Modernisation Scheme (TAMS) supports farmers with grants covering up to 60% of installation costs, capped at €90,000, encouraging the use of sustainable energy in agriculture.

-The Irish government has further committed funds in Budget 2024 to support energy upgrades and solar PV installations, including electricity credits and European funds to assist energy-poverty households.
+The Irish government has committed additional funds in Budget 2024 to support energy upgrades and solar PV installations.
+This includes electricity credits and European funds aimed at assisting energy-poverty households.

 The application process for these grants requires meeting specific eligibility criteria and submitting applications through the SEAI website.
-Policy changes, such as the 0% VAT rate on domestic solar panel installations, have significantly boosted growth in the sector, demonstrating the government's proactive approach to promoting renewable energy adoption.
+Policy changes such as the 0% VAT rate on domestic solar panel installations, have significantly boosted growth in the sector.
+This demonstrates the government's proactive approach to promoting renewable energy adoption.